-The Lift has been one of my regular haunts since college and I can’t see that changing anytime soon.
+The Lift (222 4th Street) has been one of my regular haunts since college and I can’t see that changing anytime soon.
 Regardless of when you visit (though I recommend a Wednesday to take advantage of 2-for-1 Martini Night), The Lift will be filled with music (most likely live), local art, and a wonderful atmosphere.
 My martini of choice?
 The New Year.

 Des Moines Art Center